 - If your body’s biochemistry is balanced (for example, does it have enough calcium and protein)

 - Ongoing/vulnerability to infection (white cell count)

 A scan where a small amount of radioactive material is injected into a vein to highlight any areas of the bones that have been affected by cancer, trauma, or inflammation.
 This is normally done on an outpatient basis.

 This allows the doctor to examine, photograph, and when possible, take a tiny sample (biopsy) of tissue from the inside of your lungs/airways.
 Before this test your throat will be sprayed numb and a relaxing sedative will be given to you.
 A narrow flexible tube with a tiny camera on the front will then be inserted through your nose or mouth and down into your lungs.

 If any abnormal areas are seen tiny biopsy samples will be taken.
 If the sample is found to be cancerous it is called malignant, and if it is not cancerous it is called benign.
 At this point the cell type of lung cancer you have may be established.
 This test is not painful but it may leave you with a sore throat for a few days.
 A bronchoscopy is usually performed as a day case procedure which means that you will go home at the end of the day.

-A simple x-ray of the chest which can sometimes show abnormalities such as inflammation, infection, scarring or growths.
+A chest x-ray is often the first type of lung cancer test.
+A simple x-ray of the chest which can sometimes show abnormalities such as inflammation, infection, scarring or growths

 This test that allows a doctor to look into your lungs (similar to a brochoscopy) and allows them to take samples from the glands in the centre of your chest (mediastinum) with the help of an ultrasound scan.